Chart Color Schemes

 Health outcomes in Calliope are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Calliope's health indicators show below-average outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were slightly higher than average across both younger and older age cohorts.
+Calliope's health indicators show below-average results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions were found to be slightly more prevalent than average across both younger and older age cohorts.

-Private health cover was very high at approximately 56% of the total population (~3,096 people), compared to 52.5% in Rest of Qld.
-Mental health issues impacted 8.3% of residents, while asthma affected 8.1%.
-A total of 72.1% declared themselves completely clear of medical ailments, compared to 67.6% in Rest of Qld.
-Health outcomes among the working-age population were typical.
-The area had 12.3% of residents aged 65 and over (677 people), lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors were particularly strong, with national rankings even higher than the general population.
+Private health cover was very high at approximately 56% of the total population (~3,096 people), compared to 52.5% in Regional Qld.
+The most common medical conditions were mental health issues (8.3%) and asthma (8.1%).
+72.1% of residents declared themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+Health outcomes among the working-age population are broadly typical.
+Calliope has 12.3% of residents aged 65 and over (677 people), lower than the 20.4% in Regional Qld.
+Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health